kubernetes-retired/service-catalog/docs/install-1.7.md

 ## Create Our Own CA and Generate Keys

 The `APIService` resource expects a certificate bundle.
-We can create our own, or pull the one from kube core for reuse.
+We can create our own, or pull the one core Kubernetes API server for reuse.

 The certificate bundle is made up of Certificate Authority, a Serving Certificate, and the Serving Private Key.